Boy Scouts of America

 • For council coordinated overnight camping, NCAP standards for short- or long-term camps must be met as minimum safety and quality standards.

-By design, added program-centric requirements and limitations to camping are also present.
-Those are introduced in training modules required of unit leaders and specified in other sections of the Guide to Safe Scouting.
+Additional program-centric requirements and limitations to camping may also exist.
+These are introduced in training modules required of unit leaders and specified in other sections of the Guide to Safe Scouting.

 Additional Guidelines Specifically for Cub Scout Unit-Coordinated Camping